106: Calorie-free oil

 And I feel like this thing is always in there.

-Well, they always have the slurpees, that's a big deal.
-Yes, and these two things are receptacles: one for your head and the other one for sand.
+Yes.
+And these two things are receptacles, one for your head and the other one for sand.

 Very good.

-Yep, you could fill them with slurpee juice.
-And she was doing that.
+Yep.
+You could fill them with slurpee juice.

-Two animals, two animals.
+Two animals.
+Two animals.

 Did 7-Eleven ever have a promotion where it was like, bring your own mug?
 Bring it because the slurp, like

-Big Gulp, I think is the other thing they have, which is where you have like a 64-ounce.
+Big Gulp, I think is the other thing they have, which is where you have like a 64-ounce,

-I don't know what to call it, because it's certainly not a glass.
-It's not just a receptacle, a bucket of soda for very cheap.
+I don't know what to call it, because it's certainly not a glass, it's not just a receptacle, a bucket

+of soda for very cheap.
 And they still make money on it because Post-Mix syrup is really cheap.

 But you could just bring in like the biggest container you have and they'll let you fill it up with soda for two bucks.
 That's brilliant.

-But why a sandcastle mold and a safety helmet?
+I mean, but but but why a sandcastle mold and a safety helmet?

-Well, to be honest,
+Well to be honest,

 you're there.

 It's exactly what you just said, Tom.
-It was a bring-your-own cut promotion.
+It was a bring your own cut promotion and it was for the price of $1.99.

-And it was for the price of $1.99.
 Customers could fill any reasonable vessel with as much of it as they wanted.

 There were certain rules, and I think these two items fell within those rules.
-And so I don't know if anyone can guess.
+And so, I don't know if anyone can guess.

 I mean,

 Well, volume?
 It's like 10 gallons.
+Oh, like a 10-gallon hat.

 There's a 10 in it, so I'm going to allow it.
 So they had to be able to fit inside the hole, which was 10 inches in diameter.